-You can combine OpenMapTiles with your custom vector data saved in PostGIS database (there is the separate article for data stored in ShapeFile or GeoJSON).
-The easiest way is to convert your data into vector tiles and then combine it with standard OpenMapTiles source in a map style.
-The big advantage of this approach is that you don’t need to generate the whole OpenMapTiles schema which is quite time-consuming.
+You can combine OpenMapTiles with your custom vector data saved in PostGIS database (there is a separate article for data stored in Shapefile or GeoJSON).
+The easiest way is to convert your data into vector tiles and then combine it with a standard OpenMapTiles source in a map style.
+The big advantage of this approach is that you don’t need to generate the whole OpenMapTiles schema, which is quite time-consuming.

-This approach is a bit more complicated to set up then in the case of data stored in ShapeFile or GeoJSON.
-On the other hand, it gives you even bigger control over tiles generation and you can use SQL syntax a lot of people is familiar with.
+This approach is a bit more complicated to set up than in the case of data stored in Shapefile or GeoJSON.
+On the other hand, it gives you even bigger control over tiles generation and you can use SQL syntax a lot of people are familiar with.

 Before importing the data into PostGIS

-First, you need to install Docker and Docker Compose and to clone OpenMapTiles repository as described here (space and memory requirements are not so high in this case).
+First, you need to install Docker and Docker Compose and clone the OpenMapTiles repository as described here (space and memory requirements are not so high in this case).

 Run the database container: